BioJulia/Automa.jl/docs/src/index.md

 ```

-We saw two kinds of functions to generate and splice Julia code into a function.
+There are two functions that generate Julia and splice Julia code into a function.
 The first function is `generate_init_code`, which generates some code to declare and initialize local variables used by FSM.
 ```jlcon
 julia> generate_init_code(machine)
 quote  # /Users/kenta/.julia/v0.5/Automa/src/codegen.jl, line 13: